EtherealEngine/ethereal-engine-ops/ir-engine-builder/README.md

 helm install --name my-release ir-engine/ir-engine     # Helm 2
 ```

-Ethereal Engine
+Infinite Reality Engine
-The command deploys Ethereal Engine on the Kubernetes cluster in the default configuration.
+The command deploys Infinite Reality Engine on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`